Marco75116/GetMyWalletReady/README.md

 # GetMyWalletReady - set up your wallet in seconds

-An EVM-based app that also allows you to batch-add tokens to your favorite Web3 wallet, simultaneously it also adds the chain.
+An EVM-based app that also allows you to batch-add tokens to your favorite Web3 wallet, simultaneously it also adds the chains.

 ## Adding tokens